jjophy/jjophy/README.md

 👋 Hi, I’m Jophy Joseph jjophy@gmail.com

-👀 Have recently completed Post Graduate certificate program  in Software Engineering for Data Sciences
+👀 Have recently completed Post Graduate certificate program  in Software Engineering for Data Sciences, from IIIT, Hyderabad

 🌱 I'm currently working on different projects to enhance my knowledge and experience in machine learning